-Shimizu S-Pulse and Jubilo Iwata.
-These two clubs, which used to have a regular place in the top ranks of the J1 League, are now finding it increasingly difficult to stay in J1, and there are now more opportunities for them to compete in J2.
-Shizuoka Prefecture was once said to have the highest level of soccer in Japan, but that doesn’t seem to be the case anymore.
+Now that Shizuoka Prefecture, the kingdom of soccer, has experienced relegation, will the soccer clubs Shimizu S-Pulse and Jubilo Iwata disappear?
+Both clubs, which once held top positions in the J1 League, are finding it increasingly difficult to stay in J1, and are increasingly playing in J2.
+Shizuoka Prefecture was once said to be the region with the highest level of soccer in Japan, but that no longer seems to be the case.

 Soccer Kingdom Shizuoka